brunopulheze/capstone-gen-ai/docs/ux-audit.md

 ## Input Modes

 ### 1. URL Mode
-The service scrapes the public page using `httpx` + `BeautifulSoup`, extracts meaningful text content (up to 12,000 characters), and passes it to the LLM for analysis.
+The service scrapes the public page using `httpx` + `BeautifulSoup`, extracting structured HTML elements (headings, navigation, links, buttons, forms, images) and CSS styles (stylesheet rules + inline styles), up to 12,000 characters, and passes them to the LLM for analysis.

 ### 2. Image Mode (Multimodal)
 An uploaded screenshot is base64-encoded and passed directly to Groq's vision-capable model (`llama-4-scout-17b-16e-instruct`) for visual UX review.